kdudka/aegis/README.md

 **Note: undergoing disruptive development to get to first release - 'here be dragons'**

-**Note: As Aegis is an agent - be careful of which llm model you use ... if you want to integrate with OSIDB/RHTPA, you should use a secure model**
+**Note: As Aegis is an agent - be careful of which llm model you use ... if you want to integrate with OSIDB/RHTPA, you MUST use a secure model**

 ## Overview